 Some victims have reported being conscious but unable to move or speak and victims have reported still being able to see rescuers give them CPR, they may even appear clinically dead since the heart can beat so slow as a result of the venom with pupils fixed and dilated, In fact, there is some question if the octopus even needs to bite to envenomate a human.

 It has also been viewed in the wild that the octopus is so venomous that it can paralyze its prey without even biting it, merely releasing its saliva into the surrounding water.

 The Amazing Mimic Octopus and the Wunderpus!

 Puerto Galera diving in the bay is diving heaven in the beautiful country The Republic of The Philippines.
-It is one of the top diving destinations in the country.
-This epi-centre of biodiversity hosts 40 different dive sites.
-However the best kept secret here is Puerto Galera bay itself.
+It is one of the top Puerto Galera scuba diving destinations in the country.
+This epicenter of biodiversity hosts 40 different diving sites.
+However, the best-kept secret here is Puerto Galera bay itself.

 The Mimic Octopus

 Based on observation, the mimic octopus may decide which animal to impersonate depending on local predators.
 For example, when the octopus was being attacked by damselfish, the octopus was observed to appear as a banded sea snake, a damselfish predator.
 The octopus impersonates the snake by turning black and yellow, burying six of its arms, and waving its other two arms in opposite directions.